SysBioChalmers/Yeast-maps/README.md

 # Yeast-maps
-This repository contains files for construction of tabolic maps for the yeast GEM and for use in the Human Metabolic Atlas project.
+This repository contains files for construction of metabolic maps for the yeast GEM and for use in the Human Metabolic Atlas project.

 * Last update: 2019-02-20